sassoftware/iot-transpose-window/README.md

 ### Run Project and Load Data

-1. Download the file 'wide_to_long.csv' from [here](https://gitlab.sas.com/IOT/tutorials/ESP-tutorials/how-to-use-the-transpose-window/-/tree/master/files).
+1. Copy the data in 'wide_to_long.csv' from [here](https://github.com/sassoftware/iot-transpose-window/blob/main/files/wide_to_long.csv) to a local file.

 2. By this point, everything should be in place and ready to run.
 Make sure there are no spelling mistakes in the field names in the two windows.
 Save the project by clicking on the disk icon, click 'Enter Test Mode' and then 'Run Test'.
 If the steps above have been followed correctly, there should be no errors and the project should be in a running state with no data present in the system.